dsw7/VimTools/README.rst

     " A short description...
     command -nargs=<nargs> CommandName :call s:MainFunction(...)

-Moving from top to bottom, we have the following:
+Moving from top to bottom:

 - **Helper functions**: In this case ``s:Helper{Foo,Bar,Baz}``.
 These functions serve auxiliary roles
 - **A main function**: In this case ``s:MainFunction``.
 The main function retains its scope relative to the script and makes use of the helper functions